dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_2.md

 Here is an example: $ab ~ ⧢  ~ xy = \\{ abxy, ~ axby, ~ xaby, ~ axyb, ~ xayb, ~ xyab \\}$.

-The shuffle product generate all the sequences that can be obtained with a single riffle shuffle.
+The shuffle product generates all the sequences that can be obtained with a single riffle shuffle.
 (Special technique to mix two decks of cards.)

-A finite automaton is a finite description of a (potentially infinite) set of words.
+Note that a finite automaton is a finite description of a (potentially infinite) set of words.

-Our goal is to define a construction which correspond to the shuffle of the words accepted by two automatons.
+Our goal is to define a construction which corresponds to the shuffle of the words accepted by two automata.

 #### Tasks
-* Define a new operation which takes as input two automatons and returns an automaton which accepts a word iff this word is a shuffle of two words accepted by the automatons.
+* Define a new operation which takes as input two finite automata and returns a finite automaton which accepts a word iff this word is a shuffle of two words accepted by the automata.
-  More formally, given two automatons $A$, $B$ define a shuffle product $A ~ ⧢ ~ B$ such that:
+  More formally, given two finite automata $A$, $B$ define a shuffle product $A ~ ⧢ ~ B$ such that:
   \\[w ∈ L(A ~ ⧢ ~ B) ⇔ ∃ u,v.\ w = u ~ ⧢ ~ v ∧ u ∈ L(A) ∧ v ∈ L(B)\\]
 * Prove that your definition is correct.
-* Briefly discuss the differences of between the synchronized and shuffle product.
+* Briefly discuss the differences of the synchronized and the shuffle product.
-  Try to give some examples where on product is more suitable than the other.
+  Try to give some examples for which one product is more suitable than the other.

 ## Counting with an Automaton